-1. Understand the John Lewis & Partners mattress brands
+1. Understand the John Lewis mattress brands

-- Foam mattresses made by trendy new brands called things like Simba and Emma.
+These are called things like Simba and Emma.
 Most of these come with a 100 night or 200 night trial, so you can return it if you don’t like it.
-Instead of springs, these use a combination of different types of foams and generally cost somewhere around £500 - £700 for a king size.
+Instead of springs, these use a combination of different types of foams and generally cost somewhere around £500 – £700 for a king size.

-- Mattresses made by traditional and posh brands like Vispring, Hypnos, Dunlopillo and Tempur:
+Mattresses made by traditional and posh brands like Vispring, Hypnos, Dunlopillo and Tempur:

-- Vispring invented the pocket spring mattress more than 100 years ago and have remained one of the big names ever since.
+• Vispring invented the pocket spring mattress more than 100 years ago and have remained one of the big names ever since.
 Warranties can be as long as 30 years.
 King size prices range from about £1000 to £5000.

-- Hypnos make beds for the British Royal Family and have won awards recently at the National Bed Federation Awards.
+• Hypnos make beds for the British Royal Family and have won awards recently at the National Bed Federation Awards.
 About £1000 to £2500 for a king size.

-- Tempur were pioneers in memory foam mattresses after taking inspiration from NASA.
+• Tempur were pioneers in memory foam mattresses after taking inspiration from NASA.
 About £1500 to £2500 for a king size mattress.

-2. Check the John Lewis & Partners mattress specification
+2. Check the John Lewis mattress specification

 I’m a fan of the John Lewis & Partners website because their specifications give a lot more detail than pretty much every other mattress retailer online.
 For nerds like me, this is useful information which explains what you are getting for your money, rather than the usual marketing waffle offered by an eager copywriter.

-- Depth: look for a mattress which is deep (in terms of size rather than emotionally).
+• Depth: look for a mattress which is deep (in terms of size rather than emotionally).
 Deeper mattresses usually offer more comfort and provide more support than thin mattresses.
 They also cost more because they use more materials.
-21cm+ is a good sign although it's a bigger deal if you are a heavy person.
+21cm+ is a good sign although it’s a bigger deal if you are a heavy person.

-- Mattress turn: as a general rule, posher mattresses can be turned over so that you don’t get as many unpleasant saggy bits over time (an issue we all have to face).
+• Mattress turn: as a general rule, posher mattresses can be turned over so that you don’t get as many unpleasant saggy bits over time (an issue we all have to face).
 Cheap mattresses put the good quality stuff on the top and cheap stuff on the bottom.
 The exception is where a mattress has a topper as you can’t turn it over because the topper will end up on the bottom.

-- Spring count: generally, a more expensive mattress has more springs.
+• Spring count: generally, a more expensive mattress has more springs.
 For lighter people, 1000 springs on a king size mattress provides adequate support whilst heavier people will benefit from a number closer to 2000.
 Where you see massive numbers (such as 5000 springs) there is more than one layer of springs.
 Take a look at the number of larger springs, as the smaller springs are just for a bit of extra comfort.
 Just to confuse you, the advertised number of springs always refers to a king size mattress but you can also find the actual number of springs in the John Lewis & Partners descriptions.

 There’s no industry-wide agreement on what different mattress tensions mean, which creates a lot of, er, tension for the shopper.